lkilcher/git-lfs-s3-server/extras/README.md

 Deploy
 ======

-Resources and documentation required to deploy this app.
+Get an AWS account, and create an EC2 instance with Ubuntu LTS.

-# Nginx and Passenger #
+Resources and documentation required to deploy this app to an amazon ec2 server.

-This deploy uses nginx and passenger.
+Install nginx and passenger according to these directions [here](https://www.phusionpassenger.com/library/install/nginx/install/oss/).

-# Nginx #
+# Configure Nginx #

 Create the `main.d` directory in the `nginx` directory.